Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-full-app-bom.md

 #### Create List of Media

 1. `[7]`: Specify `media:` exactly as shown.

+1. :hand: The `SAPCAR` utility will need to be added separately, because even though it is in the SAP Download Basket, it will not be present in the spreadsheet. :information_source: The `version` property is optional.

 1. Using **your editor**, open the download basket spreadsheet.
 This will render as XML.
 1. Ensure the XML is formatted for human readability.